semi-lab/semi-lab.github.io/_pages/about.md

 profile:
   align: right
-  image: semilab_logo.webp
+  image: Logo_rpi2.webp
   image_circular: false # crops the image to make it circular
-  image_width: 300
+  image_width: 400
-  image_height: 500
+  image_height: 800

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts